fikrishadiq17/K-means-clustering/README.md

 | `payment_date` | Date of payment |

 </details>
+Note: Due to confidentiality, the sales data will not be included

 Tools:
   1. Excel
-  2. Python (accessed with Google Colab)
+  2. Python (run with Google Colab)